 Baltimore Craft Beer Festival

 Over a dozen of Maryland’s craft breweries participate in the Baltimore Craft Beer Festival.
-While there is a competition of homebrewed bears, attendees have a variety of craft beers that they can explore and sample.
+While there is a competition for homebrewed bears, attendees have a variety of craft beers that they can explore and sample.
 In addition to the beverages, live music performances and locally grown foods are available.
 Visitors can also check out a glass-blowing demonstration, hot sauces, sunglasses, and more.

 Get Involved with the Festivals Through the Greater Baltimore Chamber of Commerce